 Amy has been involved with the Party since 2015, serving as the Lewisham Branch Leader for a year.
 She has now brought her expertise on running local elections to our central office, where she oversees elections across the party's branches.

-Adela Ryle, Communications Coordinator
+Adela Ryle, Press Coordinator

 Rebecca Mtsambiwa, Communications Coordinator

 Rebecca works to develop the party's strategic social media campaigns and generates digital communications around its longer term policies and offline campaigns.
 She also works on internal communications with the party's members and supporters.